-Indicator 5.2: If dark shades or blinds are closed and most natural light is blocked, score No. If frosted glass, light colored paper, or closed light colored shades or blinds are used and enough natural light is coming in that the room appears light even while the blinds/shades are closed, score Yes.
-For natural lighting to be considered direct natural light, it must be from a window, door, or skylight within the classroom being observed.
-Natural light from hallways or neighboring classrooms, even if only a half wall separates the two, do not count.
+Indicator 5.2: If dark shades or blinds are closed and most natural light is blocked, score No. If light colored shades or blinds are closed and enough natural light is coming in that the room appears light even while the blinds/shades are closed, score Yes.

-Indicator 5.3: Ventilation methods must impact ventilation for the whole classroom.
-Ventilation control cannot be limited only to small, confined spaces within the classroom, such as a bathroom.
-If windows/doors are used for ventilation purposes, screens are required; additionally, bars or other safety barriers are needed to prevent children falling from windows if children could fall from a significant height and be injured, such as if the classroom is located above ground level.
+Indicator 5.3: Ventilation methods must provide ventilation for the whole classroom.
+Ventilation control cannot be limited only to small spaces within the classroom, such as a bathroom or the diaper changing table.